Shifting Financial Marketing into Gear

 How to Make Marketing Automation in Financial Services More Human

 Automating marketing and customer support can be crucial in reducing costs, reducing customer service lead times, and scaling your company.
 According to Juniper Research forecasts, chatbots will allow banks to save billions of dollars in the next decade.
 By 2022 chatbot use will be responsible for 8 billion dollars in annual cost savings.
 These are numbers too big to ignore.
-But automation presents a special set of challenges.
+But marketing automation presents a special set of challenges.

 Additionally, marketing automation, artificial intelligence (AI) and the use of robo-advisors continues to climb.
 Robo-advisors provide clients with financial advice based on math rules or algorithms, the likes of which are not only designed for less error and emotion — but reduced human intervention.